k-paxian/dart-json-mapper/README.md

 Enum construction in Dart has a specific meaning, and has to be treated accordingly.

-Enum declarations should not be annotated with @jsonSerializable, since they are not a classes technically, but a special built in types.
+Enum declarations should not be annotated with `@jsonSerializable`, since they are not a classes technically, but a special built in types.

 ```dart